jeanvalentin/jeanvalentin.github.io/nextjs-cpanel.md

 A convenient way to send all these files to your hosting provider is to gather them in an archive, for example as such: `tar cfzv release.tar.gz .next public package.json server.js`

-Upload the archive to your cPanel server.
+Upload and extract the archive to your cPanel server.
 If you are able to do it via ssh, then by all means.
 In any case, you may use cPanel's file manager, accessible from the cPanel home page.
 Browse to your project directory, upload the archive, extract the contents, then delete the archive.

 ## Setup Node.js App